Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 Follow the steps for [configuring SSL](https://msdn.microsoft.com/en-us/library/ms733768.aspx) and make sure to configure the gateway to listen on the appropriate port, as well as to contact the remote gateway on the same port.

 ## Automatic de-duplication

 Going across alternate channels like HTTP means that you lose the MSMQ safety guarantee of exactly one message.
 This means that communication errors resulting in retries can lead to receiving messages more than once.
 To avoid burdening you with de-duplication, the NServiceBus gateway supports this out of the box.
 You just need to store the message IDs of all received messages so it can detect potential duplicates.
+Read more on persistence options and how to configure them [here](/nservicebus/persistence/)

-#### Version 5
+### Version 5

 The gateway will use the storage type you configure.
 At this stage InMemory, NHibernate and RavenDB is supported.
-Read more on persitence options and how to configure them [here](/nservicebus/persistence/)

-#### Version 4
+### Version 4

-By default, NServiceBus uses RavenDB to store the IDs but InMemory and SqlServer storages are supported as well.
-To use storage other than RavenDB, add `Configure.RunGatewayWithInMemoryPersistence()` or `Configure.RunGateway(typeof(SqlPersistence))` to your configuration.
+By default, NServiceBus uses RavenDB to store the IDs but InMemory and SqlServer persistences are supported as well.

 ## Incoming channels